-- · principal activities and future developments;
+- principal activities and future developments;

-- · review of business:
+- review of business;

+- events after the end of the reporting period;

-- · principal risks and uncertainties;
+- principal risks and uncertainties

 - key performance indicators;

-- · impact to Brexit:

-- · risks associated with COVID-19: and
+- risks associated with COVID-19; and

 - section 172 Companies Act 2006 Statement.

 Corporate Governance

 As a subsidiary company of the Group which is listed on the New York and London Stock Exchanges, the Company has developed governance practices and processes that are fit for purpose.